latj/hub-spoke-microhack/README.md

-# Challenge 1: Understand vNet peering, UDR and NSG
+# Challenge 1: Understand Network Ssecurity Groups

-You need to deploy a new application built on traditional Virtual Machine, it needs to be deploys in it's own spoke vnet.
+In the spoke vnet it is deployed a loadbalance and two VMs as backend pool. in this challange we will enable Network Security Groups (NSG) to filter the traffic

 ## Task 1 : Control network access to VM with Network Security Groups